-Feature interaction problem is something that individual features look and work smoothly in your system, however, problems arise with those features when you bring them together.
+Feature interaction problem is something that features work smoothly and without any problem in your system individually; however, problems arise with those features when you bring them together.
 Bertrand Meyer has recently published his thoughts about the topic as well.
-While reading on it, I’ve come to realize that Spring Security has several similar issues which arise whenever those features are attempted to be used together.
+While reading on it, I’ve come to realize that Spring Security has several similar issues which arise whenever we attempt to configure those features to work together in our system.

-One example of feature interaction problem in Spring Security is digest authentication and keeping passwords encrypted in your database.
+One example of feature interaction problem in Spring Security arises between digest authentication feature and keeping passwords encrypted in your database.
 DigestAuthenticationFilter is used to authenticate users through insecure HTTP channel by sending digested form of user credentials.
-Server side of digest authentication needs to lookup user realm, obtain user and her credentials and generate digested form in order to compare it with the one sent by the client.
+Server side of digest authentication needs to lookup user realm, obtain user and her credentials and then generate digested form in order to compare it with the one sent by the client.
 Therefore, user credentials must be kept in plain text form in user realm.
-However, it is highly important to store user passwords in encrypted format within the database so that nobody can obtain any user’s secret password by querying the database.
+However, it is highly important to store user passwords in encrypted form within the database so that nobody, even db admins, can obtain any user’s secret password by querying the database itself.
 Spring Security also provides us with a PasswordEncoder in order to encode user submitted raw password prior to comparing it against the encoded one obtained from the database.
 At this point we are at a crossroad, we have to either choose using PasswordEncoder and keep credentials encoded in the database, hence give away from digest authentication mechanism, or choose using digest authentication and compromise from keeping passwords in secure form.

 Those above two examples are very nice sample cases for perils of feature interaction, and how hard it may become to introduce new features in any kind of software system over time as they might cause conflicts with the already existing ones.